 The following are additional requirements to ESNZ Dressage Rules for NZPCA Dressage competitions.
-At Area Dressage Trials or NZPCA Dressage Championships, refer to NZPCA Dressage Championships and Area Dressage Trial Regulations.
+At NZPCA Dressage Championships, refer to NZPCA Dressage Championships and Area Selection Regulations.
 Reference should also be made to NZPCA General Regulations.

-A. Ground Jury, Appeal Committee and for lodging Objections at Area Dressage Trials or NZPCA Dressage Championships refer to NZPCA Dressage Championships and Area Trials Regulations 10, 11, 22 and Annex E.
+A. Ground Jury, Appeal Committee and for lodging Objections at NZPCA Dressage Championships refer to NZPCA Dressage Championships and Area Selection Regulations 10, 11, 22 and Annex E.